wtcoin/docs-1/README.md

 # BlockCypher's Docs

-This repository contains all of [BlockCypher's](http://www.blockcypher.com) API documentation, presented with the help of [GitHub Pages](https://pages.github.com/) and [Slate](https://github.com/tripit/slate).
+This repository contains all of [BlockCypher's](http://www.blockcypher.com) API documentation, presented with the help of [Slate](https://github.com/tripit/slate).

 ## Running BlockCypher's Docs Locally